It seems you are offline. Please check your connection and try again.

 5 Copy the verification code and paste it back to finish.

-× The code never lands because the service already blocked the shared line.
+× The code never lands because the service already blocked the shared number.

 × Someone else grabbed your SMS before you could read it.

-× You need the same line again later, but a public one keeps changing.
+× You need the same number again later, but a public one keeps changing.

-The fix: a private Austrian line from $1 that only you can read for the full session.
+The fix: a private Austrian number from $1 that only you can read for the full session.
 See the widget below

 If your task is on the green list above, stay free.
 There is no need to pay for a quick one-off sign-up.